policefreeschoolswpg/my-representatives/README.md

 # My Trustees API

-This is an Express application that takes a latitude and longitude and returns the school division and ward for that position, if found.
+This is an Express application that takes a latitude and longitude and returns the Winnipeg city council ward/councillor and school division/ward/trustee(s) for that position, if found.

 Example query (for City Hall, 510 Main):